Democracy in Mexico: Congress

-The Mexican National Congress is bicameral.
-It is required to hold two ordinary sessions per year – the first of which begins on September 1 and lasts until December 15 of the same year (unless it is the year a new president takes office) and the second of which begins on February 1 and ends on April 30.
+The National Congress is bicameral.
+It is required to hold two ordinary sessions per year – the first of which begins on 1 September and lasts until 15 December of the same year (unless it is the year a new president takes office) and the second of which begins on 1 February and ends on 30 April.
 A standing committee composed of 19 members of the Lower Chamber and 18 of the Upper Chamber has the sole power to call extraordinary sessions.

 Lower Chamber

-The Lower Chamber is composed of 500 representatives who each serve a three-year term.
+The Chamber of Deputies is composed of 500 deputies who each serve a three-year term.
 Each state and Mexico City is allocated a number of representatives proportional to their population.
-300 of the representatives are elected by majority vote in their respective states.
+300 of the deputies are elected by majority vote from single-member districts in their respective states.
 The remaining 200 are elected via proportional representation party lists.
-For this process, the nation is divided into five districts that combine multiple states, and each district is given 40 representatives.
+For this process, the nation is divided into five regions that combine multiple states, and each region is given 40 deputies.
 To earn representation through this proportional voting portion, parties must earn at least 2% of the total votes.
 Moreover, parties may not win more than 215 seats and thus may not hold an absolute majority.

 Upper Chamber

-The Upper Chamber is composed of 128 members who each serve a six-year term.
+The Senate is composed of 128 members who each serve a six-year term.
 Each state elects three senators – two of these are allocated through a relative majority and the third seat is given according to the first minority principle, meaning it is given to the party that earned the second largest number of votes.
-The remaining 32 seats are appointed through a proportional representation system according to the voter rolls at a national level, and the natural quotient and higher remainder electoral formulas are used.
+The remaining 32 seats are appointed through a proportional representation system according to the voter rolls at a national level, and the natural quotient and largest remainder electoral formulas are used.